hannobraun/playground/2025-08-02_language-design/README.md

 # The result is `3`.
 ```

-By calling a block by name, we apply it automatically.
-This way, we define
+By calling a block by name, we apply it automatically, rather than placing the
-_functions_.
+block on the stack.
+This way, we define _functions_.

 ### Function Parameters